 You can get genital herpes:

-- from skin-to-skin contact, including vaginal, anal and oral sex
+- from skin-to-skin contact with the infected area, including vaginal, anal and oral sex

 - when there are no visible sores or blisters